Hamuko/cum/README.md

 $ cum ignore gakkou-gurashi 2 3 1

 # Change the alias for the added series.
-$ cum alias gakkou-gurashi school-live
+$ cum edit gakkou-gurashi alias school-live

 # Download all new, non-ignored chapters for the added series using the new alias.
 $ cum download school-live